For a free printed copy

 NAI Carolantic has relocated their corporate headquarters to 5121 Kingdom Way, Ste.
 200 in Raleigh near the PNC Arena.
 Designed from the ground up, the space was built to incorporate the latest, state-of-the-art technology to help meet the needs of clients, brokers and staff.
 "To accomplish our goals and stay on the cutting edge, we needed to make a location change and design our own space," said Steve Stroud, Chairman of NAI Carolantic.
 "The benefits of our workplace design include improved employee engagement, performance and collaboration."

-In our continuing effort to keep our clients informed on the latest market conditions and how it could impact business decisions, we are providing the Fourth Quarter 2015 condensed Linneman Letter.
-Read More >
+In our continuing effort to keep our clients informed of the latest market conditions and how it could impact your business decisions, we are providing the First Quarter 2016 condensed Linneman Letter.
+The Linneman Letter is a report written by our NAI Global Economist, Dr. Peter Linneman formerly at the Wharton School of Business, the University of Pennsylvania. .

 Nearly 1,800 business, government and community leaders, including Governor Pat McCrory, gathered inside Raleigh’s PNC Arena last night to seek and share answers about the health and direction of the local economy and to hear what’s likely in store for the coming year.